MercuryWorkshop/sh1mmer/README.md

 If it's not, good luck.
 You'll have to try and call up your OEM and demand the files from them, which they are unlikely to give to you.

-Now we can start building.
-Type out all of these commands in the terminal.
-You need to be on linux/wsl2 and have the following packages installed: cgpt, git, wget

 ### Building a Beautiful World shim

 IMPORTANT!!!!
 IF YOU HAVE EITHER THE `coral` OR `hana` BOARDS, DO NOT FOLLOW THESE INSTRUCTIONS, INSTEAD SKIP TO THE "Building a legacy shim" SECTION

+Now we can start building.
+Type out all of these commands in the terminal.
+You need to be on linux/wsl2 and have the following packages installed: cgpt, git, wget.
+Note that WSL doesn't work for some people, and if you have trouble building it it's recommended to just use a VM or the [web builder](https://sh1mmer.me/builder.html)

 ```
 git clone https://github.com/CoolElectronics/sh1mmer